yuxuani/oldblog/README.md

 # Yuxuan's Website
-The content of this website, excluding any source code derived from al-folio which is licensed under the [MIT License](LICENSE), is copyrighted to [Yuxuan Xie](mailto:yuxuan.z.xie@gmail.com).
+The content of this repository and the website, excluding any source code derived from [al-folio](https://github.com/alshedivat/al-folio/) which is licensed under the [MIT License](LICENSE), is copyrighted to [Yuxuan Xie](mailto:yuxuan.z.xie@gmail.com).
 All rights reserved.
+(Details seeing [COPYRIGHT.md](COPYRIGHT.md).)

 ## al-folio